 Advances in Information Aggregation and Collective Intelligence Research

-Meeting of the Japanese Society for Cognitive Psychology (JSCP)
+Held in conjunction with the 2018 Annual Conference of the Japanese Society for Cognitive Psychology (JSCP).

 September 2018 | Osaka, Japan